gargi-gupta/AP-Project/README.md

     3. UpdateStatus: He will mention his status as free or busy.
     4. TaskReport: He will send his task report to the supervisor

+-->LOGOUT: A use case which will be extended from all the above mentioned use cases as the user can opt to logout from the entire system at any point of time.